privacybydesign/irma-documentation/yivi-docs/blog/2026-08-06-trust-levels/index.md

 ## Valid is not the same as trustworthy

-Each of these methods lets the wallet check a signature.
-None of them, on its own, answers the vouching question — and the weakest ones cannot even carry an answer.
+Each of these methods lets the wallet check a signature, but they differ sharply in whether anyone vouches for the party behind it.
+A certificate chain genuinely answers the vouching question — the CA at its root vouches for the subject it certified.
+The bare DID methods cannot even carry an answer.
+And even the certificate's answer, as we will see, is narrower than the question that decides whether you are safe.

 Take `did:jwk`, which the DIIP interoperability profile (which Yivi supports) mandates alongside `did:web`.
 Because the key is the identifier, a `did:jwk` has three structural problems.
 It costs nothing to create, so a party that is denied or distrusted simply mints a new one.
 Rotating a key — routine security hygiene — silently creates a *different party*, breaking any trust that was attached to the old identifier.
 And since there is no DID document, there is no place to attach an attestation: no certificate can ever be bound to it.
 The identifier is also 176 characters long for a P-256 key, which rules out a human ever recognising one.
 A bare `did:web` is only slightly better: it proves domain control, and domains are cheap.